erisdll/dev-nexus/README.md

 # DevNexus

-DevNexus is a cutting-edge application that provides users around the world with a seamless way to keep track of their favorite programming languages, areas of interest, and technologies.
+DevNexus is an API that provides users around the world with a seamless way to keep track of their favorite programming languages, areas of interest, and technologies.
 With it, users can easily stay up-to-date with the latest resources from their favorite developer communities.

 ## Table of Contents
 - [Installation](#installation)